anderson-aristotle/react-components-prop/README.md

 ```

 > Check it out!
-You should be able to browse to http://localhost:3000 to view this change!
+You should be able to browse to [localhost port 3000](http://localhost:3000) to view this change!

 #### What about... multiple props passed from an object?

 If we have many props, it might get difficult to keep track when we're passing everything in to render a component.
 A better practice is to organize values in some kind of object and then pass props to the component from that object.
 Let's see this strategy.

-Currently, in `index.js`, we put a movie's title directly into the `ReactDOM.render` call.
+Currently, in `index.js`, we put a movie's information directly into the `ReactDOM.render` call.
 Instead, we'll create an object that holds movie information, making it clearer for other developers and easier to change in the future.
 In your `index.js file`, below the `import` statements, add this object definition:

 ``` js
 const movie = {